 -

+William Howat replied to the topic Found on Holden Beach, NC in the forum What Is It?
+9 months, 1 week ago

+-

 William Howat replied to the topic Help identifying fossil bone in the forum What Is It?
-9 months, 2 weeks ago
+1 year, 2 months ago

 -

 William Howat replied to the topic Wood or bone? in the forum What Is It?
-1 year ago
+1 year, 5 months ago

 -

 William Howat replied to the topic Found at St. Catharines, Lake Ontario in the forum What Is It?
-1 year, 1 month ago
+1 year, 6 months ago

 -

 William Howat replied to the topic Unknown Fossil from NC Beach in the forum What Is It?
-1 year, 1 month ago
+1 year, 6 months ago

--

-William Howat replied to the topic Tusk?
-Tooth? in the forum What Is It?
-2 years, 12 months ago

 -